This post may contain affiliate links.

 What is the best way to slice a sweet potato for these rounds?

-How do I ensure they get crispy?
+How do I get sweet potato rounds crispy?

 More Appetizer Recipes